bayfrontmedia/bones/docs/services/events.md

 Under the hood, [PHP Hooks](https://github.com/bayfrontmedia/php-hooks) is used to manage events and filters.

-Bones customizes the use of this library with its built-in service at `Bayfront\Bones\Application\Services\EventService`, which is added to the service container with alias `events`.
+Bones customizes the use of this library with its built-in service at `Bayfront\Bones\Application\Services\Events\EventService`, which is added to the service container with alias `events`.

 The concept of events is that certain [events](#events) are triggered by the app at different times,